The Feast Days

 1. Why do we not observe Christmas as an appointed time of YaHoWaH?

 ✓ Correct.
 December 25 was the date of Roman festivals for Saturn and Sol Invictus (the sun god).
 The church adopted this date in the 4th century to absorb existing pagan celebrations.
-Christmas has no Tanakh basis, no Hebrew appointed time connection, and was never commanded by YaHoWaH.
+Christmas has no Hebrew Bible (Old Testament) basis, no Hebrew appointed time connection, and was never commanded by YaHoWaH.

 ✗ We do not observe Christmas because December 25 originated from Roman pagan winter solstice celebrations, particularly for the sun god Sol Invictus.
-It was adopted by the church in the 4th century and has no basis in the Tanakh or YaHoWaH's commanded appointed times.
+It was adopted by the church in the 4th century and has no basis in the Hebrew Bible (Old Testament) or YaHoWaH's commanded appointed times.

 2. What is the mathematical problem with the Good Friday timeline?